EOE0102/HOI4-mod-tools/README.md

 **path**: the mod folder you or mod tools create. here is a trick, you can place the mod folder under other path just like I do.<br>
 **remote_file_id**: the mod id shown after steam url(https://steamcommunity.com/sharedfiles/filedetails/?id=1818951012 ).
 If you have upload a mod, you will get one.<br>

-and finally don't forget create a empty folder under the PATH.
+and finally don't forget to create a empty folder under the PATH.
 </p>
 Now you have .mod file and a empty folder for modding.
 You can choose your mod from HOI4 start panel, but nothing changed, since your mod file is empty.